Sign In Forgot Password

 Join Steve Goldstein as he leads a monthly Jewish Guided Meditation session in cultivating middot (attributes) such as gratitude, loving kindness, joy, forgiveness/self-forgiveness, and compassion.
 All are welcome, both experienced meditators and those who are new to meditation.

-You are welcome to come to one or all of the sessions.
+You are welcome to come to one or all the sessions.
 Each class is a stand-alone session.
-Additional Monthly Dates: April 20, May 18, and June 15.

 Mussar for a Better You

-This group will meet roughly every two weeks, for eight 90-minute sessions (dates below).
-You will be expected to commit to the series, do some reading and journaling between sessions, and meet at least once between sessions with your chavruta (by phone or online is fine)
+This group will meet roughly every two weeks for eight 90-minute sessions (dates below).
+Between sessions, you will be expected to do reading (usually 10-15 pages), some journaling (to be specified), and work with a “focus phrase.”
+You will also be expected to meet at least once between sessions with your chevruta (by phone or online is fine).
+Chevruta partners will be arranged by the end of the first session.

 Why Call it a Wellness "Center"?